Facebook Skip to main content

 QUALIFICATIONS

-This internship is available to UW students only.
-Open to international students.
-A strong candidate for this internship would be a business major with interest or experience in business consulting.
-Past consulting experience and experience working in multicultural environments is highly preferred.
+This internship is available to UW students only and is open to international students.
+A strong candidate for this internship would be a business major with an interest in or experience in business consulting.
+Past consulting experience and experience working in multicultural environments are highly preferred.

 SALARY AND START/END DATES

-Intern will receive a $6,500 stipend and will work 40 hours per week (full-time).
-The intern will begin working Tuesday, June 20, 2023, and the program will conclude on Friday, August 25, 2023.
+The intern will receive a $6,500 stipend and work 40 hours per week (full-time).
+The intern will begin working on Tuesday, June 23, 2025, and the program will conclude in August 2025.
 Students will have one paid holiday (July 4).
+Stay tuned for more information.

 APPLICATION

-The application will be open now through March 25, 2023 (closing at 11:59 p.m.)
-To apply submit a resume, cover letter (include which internship you are applying for), and writing sample through Handshake.
-Be sure to address your experience working in multicultural environments as well as working with the Consulting & Business Development Center (if applicable), business and creating solutions.
+Be sure to address your experience working in multicultural environments, working with the Consulting & Business Development Center (if applicable), and creating solutions.

 CONTACT